Three weeks ago, I wrote

 The system’s persistent configuration should remain fairly safe in the event of a service compromise.

-The following blacklist restricts access to programs commonly invoked in shell-based remote execution vulnerabilities.
+The following blocklist restricts access to programs commonly invoked in shell-based remote execution vulnerabilities.

 Your email server is unlikely to have a legitimate reason to execute any of these programs.
 Neither do many of your other services.